12th > February > 2010 Archive

 Security researchers have demonstrated a gaping security hole in Chip and PIN credit card authorisations which undermines trust in the technology as a means to verify retail purchases.

 If you're worried about the prospect of dying at the hands of a flaming laptop battery while travelling, relax.
+It's far more likely you'll be killed by a firework, non-venomous insect, "legal intervention" or a foreign object in a natural orifice.

 Western Digital has a faster Caviar Black available, a 6Gbit/s SATA 1TB model.